Exclusive: The Curse of Oak Island EP Joe Lessard talks Season 9 and the reality of treasure

 M&C: You mentioned Kevin Burns, and I interviewed him a few years back.
 I know the show had his heart, talk a bit of him and how he had influenced Prometheus’s content and just what you’d want fans to know?

-That was when we first learned of the money pit.
+That was when we first learned of the Money Pit.
 It hadn’t been on our radar before then.
 And Kevin was just fascinated by the story and the possibility something could be going on on the island.
 And so curiosity led to the discovery and that the Laginas were just about to renew the treasure trove license.
 They had been partners with Dan Blankenship, who had been there since the sixties.
-And it had been dormant for a while.

 So, I got to accompany him to Michigan.
 We met with Rick, Marty, and Craig [Tester], and it all slowly unfolded from there.
 They did not pitch themselves as a television show.
 So, Kevin Burns had to convince them to be a part of one.

 And I think it’s been for all of our benefit.
-And it was just a great credit to Kevin and his intuition about good storytelling, and they weren’t going to do it at first.
+It was just a great credit to Kevin and his intuition about good storytelling, and they weren’t going to do it at first.
 They had no interest in being on television.

 Marty was a very busy businessman.
-Still is, along with Craig Tester, Rick did not be in front of the camera.
+Still is, along with Craig Tester.
+Rick did not want to be in front of the camera.
 He said, ‘Make a documentary on Oak Island.
 Everyone will love it.
 It’s a great story.’
 It’s what got me hooked, and Kevin had to convince them how their point of view would be so important to people.

 And they were like, well, that’s great, but we’re not TV people.
 And in that discussion, they related to how they’d been obsessed with the [Oak Island] story since they were just boys, and it was always their dream to be a part of the Oak Island story somehow.